How to Setup a Server Rack

 How to mount server in rack without rails?

-Place a sturdy shelf or tray inside the rack, position the server on it, and secure it with Velcro straps or cable ties.
+Use a properly rated fixed shelf, cantilever shelf, or universal rack shelf designed to support the weight of the server.
 Ensure the weight is evenly distributed and the shelf is rated to support the server’s weight.

 Would you like to receive similar articles by email?